jonesangga/fungeo/log.md

 #### 11-05-25

+- vm.test: all combination of a || b and a && b
 - compiler.test: error in parse_if, conditional is not boolean
 - compiler.test: error in a || b and a && b
 - compiler.test: a || b and a && b